material-motion/material-motion/specifications/duplication_controller.md

 This is the engineering specification for the `ReplicaController` object.

-A `ReplicaController` makes use of a Duplicator instance to create similar replicas of visual elements.
+A replica controller makes use of a `ReplicaCreator` instance to create similar replicas of visual elements.
 The `ReplicaController` provides APIs for configuring when duplication should and should not occur.

 Printable tech tree/checklist: